-GEOG 431 Geography of California (4, 2 years, Sp) Type study of a region; distribution of physical and cultural phenomena; delimitation into natural regions; analysis of human-environment interaction in regions of the state.
+GEOG 431 California's Changing Land-scapes (4, Sp) Type study of a region; distribution of physical and cultural phenomena; delimitation into natural regions; analysis of human-environment interaction in regions of the state.
 Field trips.

 GEOG 477 Water Resources (4, Sp) Theory and techniques for the evaluation of water resources.
 Details of the hydrologic cycle, water use, and hazards.
 Emphasis on problem solving.